 But negative way or positive way is based on the same truth-that everyone has buddha-nature.
 And real Buddhism doesn't stick to negative way or positive way.
 We are free from negative way and positive way.

-Then we-I must take off this partition [of the zendo], you know.
-This people who are sitting this side is-is treated by my negative way.
-You do not-you don't know what is Buddhism.
-You looks like [you] know what is Buddhism.
+Then I must take off this partition [of the zendo].
+This people who are sitting this side is treated by my negative way.
+You don't know what is Buddhism.
+You looks like you know what is Buddhism.
 You have a lot of knowledge about Buddhism.
 But you do not practice zazen, so you don't have buddha-nature in its strict sense.
 That is negative way.
 Even though I say so, I know that you have buddha-nature.
-And because you stick to some idea, you-you feel as if you have no buddha-nature and you have problem.
+And because you stick to some idea, you feel as if you have no buddha-nature and you have problem.
 That is negative way and taking negative way to you.

-The positive way is encouraging way, you know, to encourage people, or any way if you sit you will attain enlightenment.
+The positive way is encouraging way, to encourage people, or any way if you sit you will attain enlightenment.
 That is positive way.
 But even though you have buddha-nature, I say you should sit fifteen years, nine years, or six years.

-People who are sitting this side [of the zendo], what I will say-your reading or discussion about Buddhism will not actually help you.
+People who are sitting this side of the zendō, what I will say-your reading or discussion about Buddhism will not actually help you.
 You must sit, and you must have enlightenment.
 You should be enlightened.
 You should know the real meaning of practice.
 Because you don't know what is the meaning of difficulties.
 And practice-difficulty itself is practice.
 So that is why you suffer.
-That is what I will say to the students who are sitting [on] this side [of the zendo].
+That is what I will say to the students who are sitting on this side of the zendō.

 Anyway it means that you have to sit [laughs].
 Then you will understand the meaning of difficulties and meaning of life and meaning of-real meaning of what you have studied by reading.
 That is our answer for that kind of question.